Battle of Kansala: Battle

 For eleven days, the Fula, who could not bring their cavalry to bear against the fortress walls, were kept at bay.
 The only cavalry casualty of the battle may have been a Mandinka named Faramba (General) Tamba of Kapentu whom marched out of Kansala with only his walking stick to drive the “haughty” Fula away.
 He was trampled to death by a Fula horseman.
 The Mandinka accounts are of the opinion that Fula took many casualties with hundreds of their infantry being decapitated as they tried to scale the wall with ladders.
 They failed to enter the city until Mansaba Waali, convinced that the sheer number of enemies was insurmountable, ordered the gates open.
 At this point, Mandinka women began committing suicide by jumping down wells to avoid slavery.
 Mansaba Waali ordered his sons to set fire to Kansala’s seven gunpowder stores once the city was full of the enemy.
-Six were successfully ignited, killing all the Mandinka defenders and around 8,000 of the Alfa Yaya’s army.
+Six were successfully ignited, killing all the Mandinka defenders and devastating the invading army.
+Only around 4000 Fulas survived.

-Aftermath
+Legacy

 The fall of Kansala marked the end of the Kaabu Empire.
-The Fula army had surrounded Kansala so thoroughly that the neighboring towns could not be warned of the invasion.
-They were only made aware by the sound of Kansala’s gunpowder stores exploding.
-Kaabu’s territory was divided up into two tributaries owing allegiance to Futa Jallon.
-Alfa Molo’s victory is considered pyrrhic in that most of his army died on the walls of Kansala or in its explosion, with only 4,000 troops returning from Kaabu.
-Alfa Molo went on to govern the region he had conquered and made his capital at Labé.
-It became more or less autonomous of Futa Jallon while maintaining close ties to Timbo.
-Both his realm and a severely weakened Futa Jallon would fall to French rule after the Battle of Pore-Daka in 1896.
+In the aftermath Alfa Molo established the kingdom of Fuladu in the lands around the upper Gambia and Casamance rivers.
+From the campaign itself, Futa Jallon's army captured 15 000 slaves.

+The story of the battle of Kansala remains one of the most well-known for griots in Senegambia today, particularly among the Mandinka.
+These stories often claim that "[no one] heard the sound of firing at Kansala".
+In addition, contemporary European sources do not mention the battle, and the remains of the site are relatively small.
+On this basis, historian George Brooks has argued that the size and importance of the Battle of Kansala has been dramatically exaggerated or fabricated in oral tradition, or conflated with another battle at Berekolong in 1851.